guitheengineer/guitheengineer.com/src/pages/posts/how-to-use-gh-cli-with-multiple-profiles.md

 `gh auth login`

 Now, you have created a profile with an associated github account.
-You can create other ones too by following the same steps above.
+You can create other ones too by following the following the steps 2 and 3 above.

 <div class="divider"></div>